TheOdinProject/curriculum/nodeJS/express/using_postgresql.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Setting up a new db in PostgreSQL shell
+- Setting up a new db in PostgreSQL shell.
-- Setting up and querying with node-postgres
+- Setting up and querying with node-postgres.
-- Using a script to populate the db
+- Using a script to populate the db.

 ### Setting up an Express app